-The winter months can be boring for dogs and challenging for their owners.
-In areas where the winter temperatures get very low, it is ill-advised to take your dog out for very long walks and consistent exercising becomes a rare occurrence.
-During very chilly days, even toilet duties may be done indoors if your pooch is trained for that.
+Quarantine is not the only thing that can keep you indoors.
+The cold season can be challenging both for dogs and their parents.
+In areas where temperatures get very low, it’s ill-advised to take a dog out for long walks, and consistent exercising becomes a rare occurrence.

 Run your dog up and down the stairs

 In homes with big flights of stairs, running up and down can be a great exercise for your dog.
-Keep in mind, however, that this is not a good exercise for some dogs.
-If your dog is old, has health issues, has – or is prone to – arthritis and other joint problems, etc. – don’t do this.
+However, it’s not recommended if your dog is old or has health issues, especially the ones related to joints.

 Set up obstacle courses